MSCEURAF Commodore Tours USS Mount Whitney (LCC 20)

-GAETA, Italy (April 11, 2025) Capt.
-Todd B. Penrod, Commander, Task Force SIX THREE, Commander, Military Sealift Command Europe & Africa inspects a weld on a life boat stanchion aboard the Blue Ridge-class command and control ship USS Mount Whitney (LCC 20) April 11.
-Penrod visited the ship to engage with the crew and conduct a ship check following the completion of regularly scheduled voyage repairs.
-(U.S. Navy photo by Ben Farone)
+GAETA, Italy (April 11, 2025) – Capt.
+Todd B. Penrod, Commander, Task Force SIX THREE, Commander, Military Sealift Command Europe & Africa visited USS Mount Whitney (LCC 20) while the ship was moored pier side at Naval Support Activity Naples, Det.
+Gaeta, Italy April 11.

+Penrod’s first stop aboard the ship was the crew’s mess decks where he held an all hands call to hear concerns from crewmembers and present a few awards prior to the ship’s scheduled underway period.

+"There's no place I'd rather be on a Friday than aboard Mount Whitney, recognizing the outstanding efforts of our professional mariners," said Penrod.”
+I am comforted in knowing the U.S. 6th Fleet flagship is in capable hands of this blended military and civilian crew as we send you out to sea to project our nation's presence, engage with our NATO and partner nation allies, and sail through an increasingly contested maritime environment," continued Penrod.

 |Date Taken: